imperavi/superkube/README.md

 Superkube has many features and surprising uses.
 This is what is on the surface:

 1. **Compactness**.
-Superkube is 3x smaller than similar frameworks.
-Only about 53kb.
+Superkube is 2-3x smaller than similar frameworks.
 2. **Systemic**.
 Built with design system in mind.
 3. **Modularity**.
 Ideologically Superkube implies modular and reusable HTML and CSS code.
 4. **Grid CSS**.
 Inside Superkube are flexible and reliable grid building tools.
 5. **Dark mode**.
 It has built-in mechanisms for building a dark theme.

 ## Javascript Agnostic